kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 **Number of displays**

 This setting allows you to limit the number of times a proactive engagement is displayed in total during a visit.
 When the limit is reached, no other proactive engagements will be displayed in that visit.
-You can select from one, two or three times, or unlimited; the default setting is unlimited.
+You can select from one, two, three, or unlimited times; the default setting is unlimited.
 You can also choose to select different settings for conversation and content engagements.

 **Invite after decline**